Skip to Content

 Another regular on my list of Sayulita vegetarian restaurants (more of a weekly treat), is the Public House’s Beyond Meat Burger.
 They really have the beyond-meat patties and they never fail!

 You can add extras to your burger like blue cheese or avocado for vegans.
-This comes with a side you can choose, and it costs US$6.60.
+This comes with a side you can choose, and it costs $6.60.

 I always order the burger with the cauliflower wings on the side – baked cauliflowers topped with real spicy wings sauce!
 You won’t feel the difference because the texture is just like, hmmm… wings.